Gr33nCamper/Paul-s-Website/YRS/2024/SPR/MR.md

 Vons ran out of Canada Dry Fruit Splash.

 Glider study lounge is apparently what the space above RS is called.
-Was surprisingly productive there and played pool at RIMAC after with some peer bros
+Was surprisingly productive there and played pool at RIMAC after with some Josh, James, Linus, and Gideon

 &nbsp;